-The Office of Career Services is happy to assist alumni in drafting and editing résumés.
+The Office of Career Strategy is happy to assist alumni in drafting and editing résumés.

 To have your résumé reviewed, please email it to Anna-Laura Petri.
 She will direct the résumé to the appropriate person and the document will be sent back to you with comments and edits.

-The Symplicity Document Library also has several resources for drafting résumés and cover letters that you can access as you begin to draft these documents.
+The CORE Resource Library also has several resources for drafting résumés and cover letters that you can access as you begin to draft these documents.

 Many alumni wonder how, other than financially, they can give back to the School of Law.
-Career Services has established a great resource: the St. Mary’s Law Professional Network, a listing of St. Mary’s Law alumni and friends who are available to advise students on practice trends, geographic areas, and other career-related topics via email.
+The Office of Career Strategy has established a great resource: the St. Mary’s Law Professional Network, a listing of St. Mary’s Law alumni and friends who are available to advise students on practice trends, geographic areas, and other career-related topics via email or a short phone conversation.
 Your time commitment could be a brief response to a student inquiry or ongoing supportive guidance.
-As a mentor, in addition to helping current students avoid some of the pitfalls and perils commonly faced by new lawyers, you stay connected to the School of Law and develop a chain of contact with students and alumni that can be both personally and professionally rewarding.
+As a member of the St. Mary’s Law Professional Network, in addition to helping current students avoid some of the pitfalls and perils commonly faced by new lawyers, you stay connected to the School of Law and develop a chain of contact with students and alumni that can be both personally and professionally rewarding.

 How the Professional Network works

 Names and contact information will not be published or widely distributed.
 As a student seeks career counseling and needs specialized advice, they will log into 12Twenty (CORE) to access the database of professionals and conduct a search for the contact most suited to assist with their career related questions.

 If you would like to offer your time and experience by joining the Professional Network, simply complete the Professional Network form.